ritvikkolhe/MAL_MissingTitles/README.md

 ### Step 3

-Remove entries already watched.
+Exclude entries already present on your list:

+- Watching
+- Completed
+- On Hold
+- Dropped

-PTW entries remain visible.
+Plan To Watch entries remain visible and highlighted.

 ### Step 4